 Group

-2021 \$'000 2020 \$'000
+2022 \$'000 2021 \$'000

 Current tax expense

-Current financial year 8
+Current financial year - 8

-Withholding tax arising from interest income from subsidiaries 172 -
+Withholding tax arising from interest income from subsidiaries 46 172

-Over provision in respect of prior financial year (415) (338)
+Overprovision in respect of prior financial years [82] (415)

+(36) (235)

 Deferred tax expense

-Origination and reversal of temporary differences (Note 16) 348 (392)
+Origination and reversal of temporary differences (Note 16) 348

-Income tax expenses/(credit) 113 (730)
+Income tax (credit)/expenses (36) 113

-The Company is incorporated in Singapore and accordingly is subject to income tax rate of 17% (2020: 17%).
+The Company is incorporated in Singapore and accordingly is subject to income tax rate of 17% (2021: 17%).
 Taxation for other jurisdictions is calculated at the rates prevailing in the relevant jurisdictions.
-There were no changes in the enterprise income tax of the different applicable jurisdictions in the current year from the last year.
+There were no changes in the enterprise income tax of the different applicable jurisdictions in the current year compared to the previous year.